mohamuhsin/foodorderapp/README.md

 This is a food order app made with react. it covered all concepts of react. like useState, UseEffect, Context, Redux and more!.

-you can check it out at https://mohamuhsin.com how it looks and
+you can check it out at https://mohamuhsin.com